 2023 FLIGHT TRAINING SCHOLARSHIPS

-Flight Club 502 2023 Flight training Scholarship application window will be open from 1 Jan through 15 Feb 2023.
 These Flight Training Scholarships are open to all youth applicants between 15 and 21 years of age who live in the central KY / Louisville area.
 Age exceptions will be considered on a case by case basis.
 Award selections will be weighted through a combination of selection criteria: Motivation, needs, merit and availability for training.

 Scholarship awardees may use the funds for any Flight Training related expense, including flight training, books and equipment.
-There will be a total of nine Scholarships Awarded in March 2023.
+There will be a total of ten Scholarships Awarded in March 2023.
 The list of named scholarships are:

 $2000 – The Rex Krauklis Aviation Legacy Scholarship

 $2000 – The Mark and Kellie Carter Aviation Endowment Scholarship

 $2000 - Flight Club 502 Executive Board Youth Empowerment Scholarship

 $2000 – The Laura and Michael Jones Aviation Vision Scholarship

 $1000 - Jack Ball Flying Spirt Flight Scholarship